University of California

 Counts toward: Eligibility for retiree health benefits, and the amount of UC’s contribution to their cost

-Frequently asked questions about UCRP service credit
+Frequently asked questions about service credit

 Q: How does my UCRP service credit affect my retirement income?